NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 * Mechanical

 	* Given the location of the motors, will the props clear the board (except for the arms)?
-	* Is the “cup” for the motors the right diameter?
+	* Are the rings for grommets the right diameter?
-	* Are there any large internal holes in the board?
-	* Is the board roughly symmetrical?

 * LEDs